folio-org/folio-org.github.io/source-code/index.md

   -- Okapi API Gateway proxy/discovery/deployment service.

 - [raml](https://github.com/folio-org/raml)
   -- Repository of RAML files, including JSON Schemas, traits and resource types centralized for re-usability.
-  The [API reference](/reference/api/) documentation is also generated.
+  The [API Reference](/reference/api/) documentation is also generated.
-  This repository is the master location for the traits and resource types, while each module is the master for its own schemas, examples, and actual RAML files.
+  This repository is the master location for the traits and resource types, while each module is the master for its schemas, examples, and actual RAML files.
   It is included in other repositories via a git sub-module, usually called `raml-util`.